amcanna1ly/Cisco-Anyconnect-Command-Line-Connection/README.md

 y

 ----
+Each line item is described below

-Line 7 = The URL to your VPN server
+The URL to your VPN server

-Line 8 = Your VPN group, this line can be omitted
+Your VPN group, this line can be omitted

-Line 9 = Your VPN account username
+Your VPN account username

-Line 10 = Your VPN account password
+Your VPN account password

-Line 11 = Accepts the banner that displays if you have one that displays when logging into a VPN using the GUI.
+Accepts the banner that displays if you have one that displays when logging into a VPN using the GUI.
 Default is "y"